interledger/open-payments/docs/identity.md

 title: Identity
 ---

+Options:
+* Federated
-Have a central registry similar to Open Banking Directory
+* Have a central registry similar to Open Banking Directory